 Synchrony Financial ("Synchrony"; formerly GE Consumer Finance) owned and managed Dillard's private label credit cards under a long-term marketing and servicing alliance ("Synchrony Alliance") that expired in November 2014.
 Following the scheduled expiration, Wells Fargo Bank, N.A. ("Wells Fargo") purchased the Dillard's private label credit card portfolio from Synchrony and began managing Dillard's private label cards under a new 10-year agreement ("Wells Fargo Alliance").
 The Company's share of income earned under the Wells Fargo Alliance and former Synchrony Alliance is included as a component of service charges and other income.
-The Company received income of approximately \$112 million, \$113 million and \$107 million from the alliances in fiscal 2014, 2013 and 2012, respectively.
+The Company received income of approximately \$105 million, \$112 million and \$113 million from the alliances in fiscal 2015, 2014 and 2013, respectively.
 The Company participates in the marketing of the private label cards and accepts payments on the private label cards in its stores as a convenience to customers who prefer to pay in person rather than by mailing their payments to Wells Fargo.
-Amounts received for providing these services are included in the amounts disclosed above.

-Revenue from CDI construction contracts is generally recognized by applying percentages of completion for each period to the total estimated revenue for the respective contracts.
+Revenue from CDI construction contracts is generally recognized by applying percentages of completion for each period to the total estimated profits for the respective contracts.
 The length of each contract varies but is typically nine to eighteen months.
 The percentages of completion are determined by relating the actual costs of work performed to date to the current estimated total costs of the respective contracts.
-Any anticipated losses on completed contracts are recognized as soon as they are determined.
+When the estimate on a contract indicates a loss, the entire loss is recorded in the current period.

 Gift Card Revenue Recognition-The Company establishes a liability upon the sale of a gift card.
 The liability is relieved and revenue is recognized when gift cards are redeemed for merchandise.
 Gift card breakage income is determined based upon historical redemption patterns.
 The Company uses a homogeneous pool to recognize gift card breakage and will recognize income over the period when the likelihood of the gift card being redeemed is remote and the Company determines that it does not have a legal obligation to remit the value of unredeemed gift cards to the relevant jurisdiction as abandoned property.
-At that time, the Company will recognize breakage income over the period for those gift cards (i.e. 60 months) and will record it in service charges and other income.
-As of January 31, 2015 and February 1, 2014, gift card liabilities of \$60.2 million and \$57.9 million, respectively, were included in trade accounts payable and accrued expenses and other liabilities.
+At that time, the Company will recognize breakage income over the performance period for those gift cards (i.e. 60 months) and will record it in service charges and other income.
+As of January 30, 2016 and January 31, 2015, gift card liabilities of \$60.0 million and \$60.2 million, respectively, were included in trade accounts payable and accrued expenses and other liabilities.

-Advertising-Advertising and promotional costs, which include newspaper, magazine, Internet, broadcast and other media advertising, are expensed as incurred and were approximately \$56 million, \$65 million and \$77 million, net of cooperative advertising reimbursements of \$31.6 million, \$34.1 million and \$33.5 million for fiscal years 2014, 2013 and 2012, respectively.
+Advertising-Advertising and promotional costs, which include newspaper, magazine, Internet, broadcast and other media advertising, are expensed as incurred and were approximately \$50 million, \$56 million and \$65 million, net of cooperative advertising reimbursements of \$29.3 million, \$31.6 million and \$34.1 million for fiscal years 2015, 2014 and 2013, respectively.
 The Company records net advertising expenses in selling, general and administrative expenses.

 Income Taxes-Income taxes are recognized for the amount of taxes payable for the current year and deferred tax assets and liabilities for the future tax consequence of events that have been recognized differently in the financial statements than for tax purposes.
 Deferred tax assets and liabilities are established using statutory tax rates and are adjusted for tax rate changes.
 Tax positions are analyzed to determine whether it is "more likely than not" that a tax position will be sustained upon examination by the appropriate taxing authorities before any part of the benefit can be recorded in the financial statements.
 For those tax positions where it is not "more likely than not" that a tax benefit will be sustained, no tax benefit is recognized.
-Where applicable, associated interest and penalties are also recorded.
+The